 England held Japan to a four-all draw at their international table tennis meeting in Torquay, England, on Wednesday (April 18).

-England held Japan to a four-all draw at their international table tennis meeting in Torquay, England, on Wednesday (April 18).
+Background: England held Japan to a four-all draw at their international table tennis meeting in Torquay, England, on Wednesday (April 18).
 The match was one of three internationals the Japanese were scheduled to play in England following the recent world championships in Yugoslavia.

 The Japanese table tennis team last visited England in October 1970.